espressif/esp-skainet/examples/mic_array_speech_enhancement/README.md

 See the [Getting Started Guide](https://docs.espressif.com/projects/esp-idf/en/stable/get-started-cmake/index.html) for full steps to configure and use ESP-IDF to build projects.

-### Turn on and off MASE
+### Use the buttons

+There are six function buttons, i.e. `PLAY`, `SET`, `VOL-`, `VOL+`, `MODE` and `REC` on ESP32-Korvo.
+In this example, button `MODE` is used to control whether MASE algorithm is enabled, while the others are used to control the states of LED lights.

-The console output of this example will be:
+The initial console output of this example will be:

 ```
 MASE STATE: 1